PX4/PX4-Devguide/en/test_and_ci/docker.md

 sudo sh get-docker.sh
 ```

 The default installation requires that you invoke *Docker* as the root user (i.e. using `sudo`).
-If you would like to [use Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user), you can optionally add the user to the "docker" group and then log out/in:
+However, for building the PX4 firwmare we suggest to [use docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
+That way, your build folder won't be owned by root after using docker.

 ```sh
 # Create docker group (may not be required)
 sudo groupadd docker